CEFWrappers v1.02 A freeware MFC Class

 directory and Build -> Batch Build -> Select All -> Build to build all the

 CEF files for x64.
-The demo application also assumes you have downloaded the
+The demo application can also build for x86.
+To build CEF for x86 after

 directory and Build -> Batch Build -> Select All -> Build to build all the

-CEF files for x64.
+CEF files for x86.
 At this point you should have all the CEF files for both

 x64 and x86 in the two CEF directories.
 If you download CEF x64 or CEF x86